Competition for The Reconstruction of the Destroyed Palestinian Villages

 The two stars indicate the following:

-00 the Coordinator; from 01 to 04 the student number in that particular university, max 4 students.
+00 the Coordinator; from 01 to 04 the student number in that particular university, max 4 students/submissions.

-12. The digital submission, after receipt and checking for compliance, will be printed by the Administrator of the Competition in London on A1 size boards for jury deliberations.
-The digital submission shall be made to an address to be advised.
+14. The digital submission, after receipt and checking for compliance, will be printed by the Administrator of the Competition in London on A1 size boards for jury deliberations.
+The digital submission shall be sent to an address to be advised.

-14. The Competition results will be published on the website after written notifications have been sent to the winning Competitors.
+16. The Competition results will be published on the website after written notifications have been sent to the winning Competitors and in other forms or media.
+The right of publication of submissions shall remain with Palestine Land Society.

-15. The presentation of the awards will be held by ZOOM (or if possible, at the P21 Gallery in London) and it is envisaged that an accompanying exhibition of the winning entries will be arranged later.
+17. The presentation of the awards will be held by ZOOM (or if possible, elsewhere in London) and it is envisaged that an accompanying exhibition of the winning entries will be arranged later.

-16. Competitors are expected to honour a confidentiality agreement to prevent information of the winning entry being leaked to the Press or to any other party before or after the awards.
+18. Competitors are expected to honour a confidentiality agreement to prevent information of the winning entry being leaked or handed over to the Press or to any other party before or after the awards.
 Palestine Land Society is the sole owner of all submissions-- for publication or publicity in any form.
 The participating students and universities should be aware of this condition and comply with it.
+See also note 16.

-17. None of the promoters of this Competition, the Committee members, their advisors or the Jury members shall be contacted directly or indirectly for information about this Competition.
+19. None of the promoters of this Competition, the Committee members, their advisors or the Jury members shall be contacted directly or indirectly for information about this Competition.
+All communication or queries should be sent by the university coordinators on behalf of students to PLS.
 Non-adherence to this condition shall disqualify the competitor and his/her university.

-19. All competitors must be full-time academic student in a recognised university in Palestine and the region.
-An exception is made for Palestine 1948 as indicated elsewhere.
+21. All competitors must be full-time academic students in a recognised university in Palestine and in the region.
+An exception is made for Palestine 1948 (Israel) as indicated elsewhere.

-20. Please note that late entries will not be accepted and the digital system will not permit uploads after the deadline noted above.
-Please allow sufficient time for any technical issues which may arise i.e. slow internet speed/connection, closure times, etc.
+22. Please note that late entries will not be accepted and the digital system will not permit uploads after the deadline noted above.
+Please allow sufficient time or provision for any technical issues in your area which may arise i.e. slow internet speed/connection, closure times, etc.

-21. Competitors must not release their designs for publication to any 3rd party until after the result has been officially announced and only after permission in writing has been received from the Competition Committee.
+23. Competitors must not release their designs for publication to any other party until after the result has been officially announced and only after permission in writing has been received from the Competition Committee.

 First prize £1000.